Beyond I-Con: Exploring New Dimension of Distance Measures in Representation Learning: Introduction

 \section{Introduction}

-The choice of optimization objective fundamentally determines the success of representation learning methods, yet the field has converged on a single statistical divergence measure without systematic exploration of alternatives.
-The Information Contrastive (I-Con) framework recently revealed that over 23 diverse representation learning methods all implicitly minimize KL divergence between data and learned distributions that encode similarities between data points \cite{alshammari2024icon}.
+The choice of optimization objective fundamentally determines the success of representation learning methods, yet the field has largely focused on a single statistical divergence measure without systematic exploration of alternatives.
+The Information Contrastive (I-Con) framework recently revealed that over 23 diverse representation learning methods all implicitly minimize KL divergence between data and learned distributions that encode similarities between data points \citep{alshammari2024icon}.
+The natural question emerges: if representation learning methods can be unified under minimizing the divergence between two distributions, what happens when we systematically explore alternative divergences?

-This usage of KL divergence may lead to suboptimal optimization of representations.
-KL divergence is known to cause optimization issues due to properties such as asymmetry and the possibility of infinite values \cite{lazic2021,wassersteingan}.
-Furthermore, since loss functions are only proxies for the actual goal of the task, optimizing for KL divergence may be misaligned with the true objective.

-The natural question emerges: if representation learning methods can be unified under minimizing divergence of two distributions, what happens when we systematically explore alternative divergences and their interaction with similarity measures?
-We address this question through experimentation across multiple divergence-similarity combinations.

-\textbf{Contributions.} We present Beyond I-Con, making the following contributions: (1) We generalize I-Con by replacing KL divergence with alternative f-divergences, revealing that KL is not unique in enabling meaningful feature optimization; (2) We systematically explore combinations of f-divergence and similarity kernel, uncovering novel loss functions with superior performance on unsupervised clustering, supervised contrastive learning, and dimensionality reduction.
-Specifically, we demonstrate that total variation distance when paired with distance similarity kernels achieves superior performance compared to KL-based approaches.
+\textbf{Contributions.} We present Beyond I-Con, making the following contributions: (1) We generalize I-Con by replacing KL divergence with alternative $f$-divergences, revealing that KL is not unique in enabling meaningful feature optimization; (2) We systematically explore $f$-divergences, uncovering novel loss functions with superior performance on unsupervised clustering, supervised contrastive learning, and dimensionality reduction.